-Former Soviet leader Nikita Khrushchev, one of the most significant figures of the Cold War and certainly one of the most colorful, dies.
+Former Soviet leader Nikita Khrushchev, one of the most significant figures of the Cold War and certainly one of the most colorful, dies on September 11, 1971.
 During the height of his power in the late 1950s and early 1960s, Khrushchev was involved in some of the most important events of the Cold War.

 In terms of international relations, Khrushchev cut an interesting figure.
 Many people dismissed him as a boorish, ignorant peasant.
 However, the Russian leader was an adept and clever negotiator, who often used those negative perceptions to his advantage.
 During the late 1950s, he tried to work for closer relations with the United States, and in 1959 became the first Soviet leader to visit America.
 Relations quickly soured, however, when the Soviets shot down an American U-2 spy plane over Russia in 1960.
 A planned U.S.-Soviet summit was canceled.
 During that same year, Khrushchev achieved instant celebrity status when, during a debate at the United Nations, he took off his shoe and pounded the table to get attention.